 Approve investment policies and objectives that reflect the organizations’ tolerance for long-term investment-risk of the assets.

 Budget Committee.
-The Budget Committee will consist of represented Officers as indicated in the ASCCC bylaws.
+The Budget Committee will consist of ASCCC represented Officers as indicated in the ASCCC bylaws, and is accountable to the Board.
 The Budget Committee shall adhere to the process by which decisions are made with respect to ASCCC’s funds.
 The Budget Committee is responsible for the development, recommendation, implementation and maintenance of all policies relative to ASCCC’s funds and shall:

 Develop and/or propose policy recommendations to the Board with regard to the management of all funds.